XRPLF/xrpl.js/docs/index.md

 `txFlags.OfferCreate.ImmediateOrCancel`: Treat the offer as an Immediate or Cancel order.
 If enabled, the offer never becomes a ledger object: it only tries to match existing offers in the ledger.

 `txFlags.OfferCreate.FillOrKill`: Treat the offer as a Fill or Kill order.
-Only try to match existing offers in the ledger, and only do so if the entire TakerPays quantity can be obtained.

-`txFlags.OfferCreate.Sell`: Exchange the entire TakerGets amount, even if it means obtaining more than the TakerPays amount in exchange.
+`txFlags.OfferCreate.Sell`: Treat the offer as a Sell order.
+With `order.direction = 'sell'`, exchange the entire `order.quantity`, even if it means obtaining more than the `order.totalPrice` amount in exchange.
+If using `prepareOrder`, ripple-lib sets this flag for you.

 ### TrustSet Flags

 `txFlags.TrustSet.SetAuth`: Authorize the other party to hold issuances from this account.
-(No effect unless using the asfRequireAuth AccountSet flag.)
+(No effect unless using the AccountSet.RequireAuth flag.)
 Cannot be unset.

 `txFlags.TrustSet.NoRipple`:  Obsolete.

-`txFlags.TrustSet.SetNoRipple`: Blocks rippling between two trustlines of the same currency, if this flag is set on both.
-(See No Ripple for details.)
+`txFlags.TrustSet.SetNoRipple`: Blocks [rippling](https://developers.ripple.com/rippling.html) between two trustlines of the same currency, if this flag is set on both.

-`txFlags.TrustSet.ClearNoRipple`: Clears the No-Rippling flag.
-(See NoRipple for details.)
+`txFlags.TrustSet.ClearNoRipple`: Clears the No-[Rippling](https://developers.ripple.com/rippling.html) flag.

 `txFlags.TrustSet.SetFreeze`: Freeze the trustline.
 A non-XRP currency can be frozen by the exchange or gateway that issued it.
 XRP cannot be frozen.